Cohabitation in the United States: Stability

-Psychologist Dr. Galena Rhoades said: "There might be a subset of people who live together before they got engaged who might have decided to get married really based on other things in their relationship – because they were already living together and less because they really wanted and had decided they wanted a future together.
+Psychologist Galena Rhoades said: "There might be a subset of people who live together before they got engaged who might have decided to get married really based on other things in their relationship – because they were already living together and less because they really wanted and had decided they wanted a future together.
 We think some couples who move in together without a clear commitment to marriage may wind up sliding into marriage partly because they are already cohabiting."

 A 2001 study of 1,000 adults indicated that people who cohabited experienced a divorce rate 50% higher after marriage than those who did not, though this may be correlation and not cause-and-effect.
 A subsequent study performed by the National Center for Health Statistics with a sample size of over 12,000 individuals found that there was no significant difference in divorce rate between cohabitating and non-cohabitating individuals.

 Children

 In 2011, The National Marriage Project reported that about 2/3 of children with cohabiting parents would see them break up before they were 12 years old.
 About 1/4 of children of married couples would experience this by age 12.
-Although the chance of divorce increases for longer marriages in general, the divorce rates are not significantly different for those who cohabit prior to marriage and those who do not.
-Overall, cohabitation prior to marriage does not appear to negatively impact the chances of future marriage dissolution.
+Although the chance of divorce increases for longer marriages in general, the divorce rates are not significantly different for those who cohabit before marriage and those who do not.
+Overall, cohabitation before marriage does not appear to impact the chances of future marriage dissolution negatively.

 White American working-class women are more likely than either non-white working-class American women or European women to raise their children with a succession of live-in boyfriends, with the result that the children may live with, and then see the departure of, multiple men.
 This behavior seems to be driven primarily by the mothers' financial needs.